Repooc/CritMatic/README.md

 ## Planned:

-- Configuration options for more fonts, colors and animations and more.
+- Configuration options for more fonts, colors and more.
-- Adding the tooltip information to the spell-book.
 - Chat Messages are gold for crits.
--

 ## Change Log:

+### [v0.1.4-alpha] - 8/23/2023

+#### Added

+- Added new Crit animation for crits.
+- Added CritMatic tooltip information to the spell-book.

 ### [v0.1.3-alpha] - 8/20/2023